-The tipi was our first home as a married couple in the beautiful woodlands of Wales.
-There we learned the textile skills and working with industrial sewing machines to make tipi coverings.
+A canvas covered tipi was our first home as a married couple in the beautiful woodlands of Wales.
+There we learned the textile skills and working with an industrial sewing machine to make tipi coverings.

 From the Celtic roundhouse to the tipi and the yurt, our appreciation for circular shelters comes from the grounding feeling we experience when inside.
 We admire how many nomadic shelters have not changed due to it's ingenious design.

-We build a Sioux style tipi.
+We make the canvas covering for a Sioux style tipi.
 This is the type that works best with a canvas cover.

 The word tipi or teepee wasn't used by the Mi'Kmaq as it comes from a different native language and usually refers to a tent covered with skins, not bark.
 Birchbark made a good cover for a wigwam since it was waterproof and portable.

 The tipi is a beautiful space for events and gatherings of all kinds.
 Individual tipi owners have used their tipis for year round living, camping, and for historical purposes at museums and community centres.
 A 15 ft tipi is ideal for camping or for a small gathering space.
 The 22ft tipi is very large and can fit 25 people seated in a circle; however it is harder to heat.
 Our 6ft kids tipi can be set up by children in 15 minutes and can fit 6 children in a circle.

 slightly to produce a tipi that has been reinforced in all the areas

 that usually wear.
 Our tipis are extremely hard wearing, particularly